work-spaces/printer-rs/README.md

-# spaces-printer-rs
+# spaces-printer

-`spaces` uses this crate to manage sub-processes and the terminal printer.
+This crate provides the output printer for [spaces](https://github.com/work-spaces/spaces).